discosplicer/api-experiments/README.md

     ```

 ## Limitations
-Requires a valid OpenAI API key and internet connection.
+Requires a valid OpenAI API key.
-API usage may incur costs depending on your OpenAI plan.
-The project is in early development; interfaces and features may change.
-Not intended for production use without further security and error handling improvements.

 ## License
 MIT License.
 See LICENSE for details.